 - You’ll learn new tricks to get through challenging moments: When you embark on any new fitness journey, you may find that you’re constantly seeking out new information to improve your results.
 Well, guess what?
 So is your accountability partner.
 Through them, you will have even more access to information that will help you meet your unique goals.

-- Your mental health will be better: If 2020 has done nothing else, it has taught us the devastating effects isolation can have on our physical and mental health.
-Having an accountability partner, not only helps you stay on track physically, but ensures you are meaningfully connecting with someone on a consistent basis who cares about your wellbeing.
+- Your mental health will be better: Having an accountability partner, not only helps you stay on track physically, but ensures you are meaningfully connecting with someone on a consistent basis who cares about your wellbeing.

 So what are you waiting for?
-Get in touch with a friend or family member today and commit to being each other’s fitness partners for 2021.
+Get in touch with a friend or family member today and commit to being each other’s fitness partners.
 Your body, and theirs, will thank you.